sal55/langs/Modules24.md

 ````
 import msyslib
 ````
-(together with a rather specific source path directive) but this module is included automatically, unless specifically excluded.
+But this module is included automatically, unless specifically excluded.
+The standard library is anyway special since the source files are expected to be embedded within the compiler, not be files on disk.

 ### NameSpaces